Post-16 choices

 Not feeling ready for the next step?
 Hundreds have benefitted from a short time on one of these local programmes.

-- The Prince's Trust – programmes that aim to support young people back into education, employment or training through developing young people's personal and social development and enhance work skills.
+- King's Trust – Programmes that aim to support young people back into education, employment or training through developing young people's personal and social development and enhance work skills

-- Safe – helps isolated and disadvantaged young people rethink their options and find new ways to move forward.
+- Safe New Futures – Helps isolated and disadvantaged young people rethink their options and find new ways to move forward

 Volunteering